-Ataire Carl Ray, a person "previously convicted . . . of a crime punishable by imprisonment for a term exceeding one year," was indicted (Doc.
-1) for allegedly possessing a firearm in violation of 18 U.S.C. § 922(g)(1), which proscribes the possession of a firearm by a person "who has been convicted in any court of [] a crime punishable by imprisonment for a term exceeding one year[.]"
-Ray moves (Doc.
-52) to dismiss the indictment and, citing New York State Rifle & Pistol Association, Inc. v.
-Bruen, 597 U.S. 1 (2022), argues that Section 922(g)(1) unconstitutionally infringes Ray's Second Amendment right "to keep and bear Arms."
+Lennard Rashard Monroe, a person "previously convicted . . . of a crime punishable by imprisonment for a term exceeding one year," was indicted (Doc.
+51) for, among other things, allegedly possessing a firearm in violation of 18 U.S.C. § 922(g)(1), which proscribes the possession of a firearm by a person "who has been convicted in any court of [] a crime punishable by imprisonment for a term exceeding one year[.]"
+Monroe moves (Doc.
+66) to dismiss Count Two of the superseding indictment and, citing New York State Rifle & Pistol Association, Inc. v.
+Bruen, 597 U.S. 1 (2022), argues that Section 922(g)(1) unconstitutionally infringes Monroe's Second Amendment right "to keep and bear Arms."
 The United States responds (Doc.
-57).
+81).